Hansen's Bloodhounds

 What will you do if you sell a puppy that develops unforeseen health issues?

 A simple fact of raising puppies is that this can happen.
 It doesn't matter if you know that for 4 generations, no dog in the family has ever had a health issue.
-A crop out problem can occur, and occasionally will occur.
-Getting a call from one of your pet owners whose dog has to be put to sleep due to an inherited problem is something you must be prepared for.
+A crop out problem can and occasionally will occur.

-If it is determined that the problem is genetic, what will you do with the parents of that puppy?
+If you learn that one of your puppies has a problem and is determined that the problem is genetic, what will you do with the parents of that puppy?
 Will you breed them again?
+Is that ethical?
+How will you take care of that customer?

 Is the whole family on board?